 Strength

-Strength governs red weapons: the slow, heavy hitters that cover wide arcs and carry effects like knockback and stuns.
-If you want to play aggressively and trade blows, Strength supports that.
-Beyond damage, it also unlocks heavier armor sets, which improves your defense ceiling alongside your offense.
+Strength powers red weapons: slow, heavy tools that sweep wide arcs and carry effects like knockback and stuns.
+If you want to play aggressively and trade damage, Strength backs that approach.
+It also unlocks heavier armor sets, which raises your defense ceiling alongside your offense.

 Dexterity

-Dexterity covers green weapons, including daggers, bows, and hybrid weapons that split their scaling between Dexterity and Strength.
-A Dexterity-focused build sacrifices raw per-hit damage for attack speed and precision.
-Daggers in particular reward well-timed power attacks with backstab damage, and bows let you deal damage from ranges where most enemies struggle to respond.
+Dexterity drives green weapons, including daggers, bows, and hybrid weapons that split scaling between Dexterity and Strength.
+A Dexterity build trades raw per-hit damage for attack speed and precision.
+Daggers reward well-timed power attacks with backstab damage, and bows let you deal damage from ranges where most enemies can't touch you.

 Diverging

 Diverging is the purple stat, and it works differently from Strength and Dexterity.
-Raising it increases damage from Molds that fall under its category and adds a percentage boost to weapons with Diverging scaling.
-Some weapons are classified as Diverging weapons while also pulling partial scaling from Strength or Dexterity, so reading the weapon description carefully matters here.
+Raising it boosts damage from Molds in its category and adds a percentage increase to weapons with Diverging scaling.
+Some weapons are classified as Diverging weapons while also pulling partial scaling from Strength or Dexterity, so reading weapon descriptions carefully matters here.

 Pliability